Home

 figure

-Figure K: all distance-curves for the row
+Figure K: All distance-curves for the row

 That’s a mess.
 But it does highlight something interesting, we can highlight the lower part of the combined curves, to form a new curve: the lower envelope.